-Climate: Tropical monsoon type, hot and humid all year, though somewhat cooler in the highlands.
-Rainfall is chiefly in December– March.
-High mountains receive occasional frost, even snow.
+Tropical monsoon type, hot and humid all year, though somewhat cooler in the highlands.
+Rainfall is chiefly from December to March.
+High mountains receive occasional frost and even snow.

-Environment: The most significant environmental issues are rainforest deforestation as a result of growing commercial demand for tropical timber, pollution from mining projects, and severe drought.
+The most significant environmental issues are rainforest deforestation as a result of growing commercial demand for tropical timber; pollution from mining projects; and severe drought.

 The people are of mixed (mostly Melanesian) race, with small communities of Polynesians on outlying atolls.
 There is a declining non-indigenous population (several thousand Australians and a small Chinese population).

-Economy: Papua New Guinea is classified as a lower-middle- income economy by the World Bank.
+Papua New Guinea is classified as a lower-middle income economy by the World Bank.